The-AI-Alliance/trust-safety-user-guide/docs/references.markdown

 The [evaluate](https://huggingface.co/docs/evaluate/index){:target="hf-eval"} framework from [Hugging Face](https://huggingface.co/){:target="hf"} is another popular tool for executing evaluations.

+Recently, Hugging Face and collaborators created the [EvalEval Coalition](https://evalevalai.com/){:target="evaleval"}, which has [announced a standard](https://evalevalai.com/infrastructure/2026/06/09/evaluation-cards-launch/){:target="evaleval"} for [Evaluation Cards]({{site.glossaryurl}}/#evaluation-cards){:target="_glossary"} and a catalog of them hosted at Hugging Face for various models evaluated against many benchmarks. **This is an important resource when looking for evaluation results, captured in a standardized way.**

 ### IBM

 [IBM](https://ibm.com){:target="ibm"} offers many resources for AI trust and safety: